ang09356684/book-lending-system/README.md

 - Users can borrow up to 5 books simultaneously
 - Books are borrowed for 30 days by default
 - Overdue books trigger automatic notifications
+- **Scheduled Notifications**: System automatically checks for books due in 5 days and sends reminder notifications
 - Librarians can manage book collections and user accounts
 - Book copies are tracked individually across different library branches